nataliafajardochaves/portfolio/README.md

 UBITS · Full-time
 Sep 2021 - Mar 2022 · 7 months
 Bogotá, Colombia · Remote
-/

 + Designed and automated an API data pipeline for Looker, enabling users to access up-to-day daily information seamlessly.
 + Spearheaded the creation of a funnel of sales resulting in a 35% increase in the weekly lead generation base.
 + Earned a promotion within 7 months due to outstanding performance and significant organizational impact.

 ## Education
-Business Analytics and Insights Canadian Context – Graduate Certificate · Toronto, ON Centennial College – The Business School	May 2024-Present
+Business Analytics and Insights Canadian Context – Graduate Certificate · Toronto, ON
+Centennial College · May 2024-Present

-Bachelor of Science Physics · Bogotá, Colombia National University of Colombia	Aug 2011-Apr 2018
+Bachelor of Science Physics · Bogotá, Colombia
+National University of Colombia ·	Aug 2011-Apr 2018

 ## Projects